 Two lengths of Metric Threaded Rod can be joined together by using Threaded Rod Connector Nuts (or Long Nuts as they are sometimes called).

-Full lengths can be cut as required; you can find additional information on this topic in our Guides and Tips article ‘How to cut Threaded Rod’.
+You can find additional information on this topic in our Guides and Tips article ‘How to cut Threaded Rod’.